AbinayaAarthi/JavaScript/README.md

              4.Apple juice:100 rupees
              5. Idli:80 rupees
 Swetha wants to enter a choice and the quantity.If the total cost exceed 500,give 10% discount for food items.

+3.01.A chocolate factory is packing chocolates into the packets.The chocolate packets here represent an array of N Number of integer values.The task is to find the empty packets(0) of chocolate and push it to the end of the conveyor belt(Array).

+Ex : N = 8 and arr = [4,5,0,1,9,0,5,0]